jason4151/bash/README.md

 # Shell Scripts
-A collection of shell scripts and examples that do all sorts of things.
+A collection of shell scripts and examples.

 # AWS Jump-Box Script